-The Trustee's primary objectives are that:
+The Trustee's objectives for the DB section are:

-- the Scheme should be able to meet benefit payments as they fall due; and - that the Scheme's funding position (ie the value of its assets relative to the assessed value of its liabilities) should remain at an appropriate level.
+- that the Scheme should be able to meet benefit payments as they fall due; and - that the Scheme's funding position (ie the value of its assets relative to the assessed value of its liabilities) should be at an appropriate level.
 The Trustee is aware that there are various measures of funding, and have given due weight to those considered most relevant to the Scheme.